Insecure Deserialization

 5. Use of Whitelisting

-When deserializing objects, implement a whitelist of classes that are allowed to be deserialized.
+When deserializing objects, implement a whitelist of classes that can be deserialized.
 This limits the potential for attackers to inject malicious objects.

 6. Regular Security Audits and Code Reviews